filecoin-project/lotus/documentation/misc/Update_Dependencies_Lotus.md

 ## Updating Filecoin-FFI

+0. In Lotus´s [go.mod file](https://github.com/filecoin-project/lotus/blob/master/go.mod), search for `filecoin-ffi` and update the version to your wanted version.

+0. Run `go mod tidy`, and commit your changes.

 1. In your `lotus` directory, `cd extern/filecoin-ffi`.

 2. `git fetch` to ensure you have the latests changes for *filecoin-ffi*.